 In Nez à Nez, GB interviews Alex Himelfarb, former Clerk of the Privy Council and top bureaucrat to three Canadian prime ministers, on the pressures and opportunities for Canada and Canadian society brought about by climate change.
 GB then sits down with Kanti Bajpai of Singapore’s Lee Kuan Yew School of Public Policy to understand the possible futures of India and Indian strategy in the context of a Modi 2.0 government.

-In Query, Mara Karlin and John E. McLaughlin, both of SAIS at Johns Hopkins University and the latter the former Acting Director of the CIA, reflect on what exactly to call this particular era in international strategy in general and American foreign policy in particular.
+In Query, Mara Karlin and John E. McLaughlin, both of SAIS at Johns Hopkins University, reflect on what exactly to call this particular era in international strategy in general and American foreign policy in particular.

 In Nez à Nez, GB Associate Editor Michael Barutciski and the University of Marburg’s Wolfgang Krieger debate the relationship between today’s mass migration movements and political populism in open societies in Europe, the Americas and Oceania.

 In Definition, Sam Sasan Shoamanesh, Murat Yesiltas of the SETA Foundation in Ankara, Saeed Khatibzadeh of the Institute for International and Political Studies in Tehran, Ross Harrison of Georgetown University, Andrey Kortunov of the Russian International Affairs Council, Benedikt Franke of the Munich Security Conference, and the National University of Singapore’s Kishore Mahbubani and Yanan Tan make their cases on the future look and constitution of regional security in West Asia.